-To help cranberry growers and decision-makers manage cranberry bogs in a way that benefits the Bay’s health, the Coalition, natural resource scientists and cranberry growers are working together on new research to better understand the role of cranberry agriculture in Bay-wide pollution reductions.
+To help cranberry growers and decision-makers manage cranberry bogs in a way that benefits the Bay’s health, the Coalition is working together with natural resource scientists and cranberry growers on new research to better understand the role of cranberry agriculture in Bay-wide pollution reductions.

 How do cranberry bogs contribute nitrogen pollution to Buzzards Bay?

 Nutrients – specifically nitrogen – can pollute ponds, streams, rivers, harbors, and larger water bodies like Buzzards Bay when too much gets into the water.
 Most of the Bay’s nitrogen pollution comes from wastewater, including septic systems and wastewater treatment plants.
 But there’s another piece of the nitrogen pollution puzzle that’s been harder to pinpoint: cranberry bogs.

 Cranberry agriculture is intimately connected to the Bay’s waterways.
 Growers use nearby ponds and rivers as sources of water to irrigate their crops, protect cranberry plants from frost, and flood the bogs during harvest.
 When the water is no longer needed, a portion of it gets discharged back downstream.
 That water carries with it nutrients, like nitrogen and phosphorus, that come in part from fertilizers applied to bogs to help cranberries grow.
 Additional nutrient losses can happen from beneath the bog, with groundwater exporting nutrients downstream.